danielbodnar/awesome-stars/README.md

 ## chrome-extension

+- [hoothin/SearchJumper](https://github.com/hoothin/SearchJumper) - Yet another awesome web extension for switching search engines, can also search anything (selection text / image / link / find in page) on any engine with a simple right click or a variety of menus an
+- [dailydotdev/daily](https://github.com/dailydotdev/daily) - daily.dev is a professional network for developers to learn, collaborate, and grow together 👩🏽‍💻 👨‍💻
+- [garywill/BigSearch](https://github.com/garywill/BigSearch) - Browser extension.
+Definitly more than a GET/POST sender.
+Handily use search engines via a Flexible Tool!
+UI has Vimium-like feature 🌐🔍 (Pure-client.
+No 3rd-party server needed) 大术专搜 既专又广 手敲几下 纵横去往
 - [rhenriquez28/trpc-client-devtools](https://github.com/rhenriquez28/trpc-client-devtools) - An unofficial browser extension for inspecting queries, mutations and subscriptions in your tRPC app
 - [b0o/surfingkeys-conf](https://github.com/b0o/surfingkeys-conf) - 🏄 A SurfingKeys config which adds 180+ key mappings & 50+ search engines
 - [machawk1/warcreate](https://github.com/machawk1/warcreate) - Chrome extension to "Create WARC files from any webpage"